zfkarl/zfkarl.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm currently a Ph.D. student at [Department of Computer Science and Engineering (CSE), The Chinese University of Hong Kong (CUHK)](https://www.cse.cuhk.edu.hk/), supervised by [Prof. Pheng-Ann Heng](https://scholar.google.com/citations?user=OFdytjoAAAAJ&hl=zh-CN).
 Previously, I gained valuable experience as a research intern at [Alibaba Group](https://tongyi.aliyun.com/welcome) and [Tencent](https://jarvislab.tencent.com/index-en.html).
-I have also had the privilege of collaborating closely with [Prof. Xiaojiang Peng](https://scholar.google.com/citations?user=7oRD67kAAAAJ&hl=zh-CN), [Dr. Xiao Luo](https://scholar.google.com.hk/citations?user=yJgX8agAAAAJ&hl=zh-CN), and [Prof. Yefeng Zheng](https://scholar.google.com/citations?user=vAIECxgAAAAJ&hl=zh-CN).
+I have also had the privilege of collaborating closely with [Prof. Xiao Luo](https://scholar.google.com.hk/citations?user=yJgX8agAAAAJ&hl=zh-CN) and [Prof. Yefeng Zheng](https://scholar.google.com/citations?user=vAIECxgAAAAJ&hl=zh-CN).

 My research interests lie at the intersection of artificial Intelligence (AI) and its applications in the scientific domain, with an emphasis on:
 * **Foundation Models**: Post-training and mechanistic understanding of Large Language Models (LLMs) and Large Multimodal Models (LMMs).